Jan-V2/tweet_scheduler/README.md

 Besides i just thought it'd be a fun  project.

 ### features
-+ A working website on which you can upload tweets to be automatically send out at time of your choosing.
++ A website on which you can upload tweets to be automatically send out at time of your choosing.
 + The ability to attach a gif or an image(s) to your tweet.
 + A webpage where you can view your scheduled tweets and see when they will be sent out.
 On this page you can also delete any scheduled tweets.